 2b) Physics or Chemistry or Biology E/M (for science).

-If he's also taking an AP Language or AP Social Studies class (e.g. World History, US History), he could take a third SAT Subject Test in that area, but it's not really necessary and if he is likely to get a 4 or 5 on the AP, that also demonstrates competency.
+If she/he's also taking an AP Language or AP Social Studies class (e.g. World History, US History), she/he could take a third SAT Subject Test in that area, but it's not really necessary and if he is likely to get a 4 or 5 on the AP, that also demonstrates competency.
 (See breakdown of AP scores of Tech students.
 For most AP tests, ~50% of Tech students gets a 4 or 5, but only ~20% for some like Bio, Chem, Phys I.)

 A good time to plan out SAT Subject Tests might be 10th grade spring, once your 10th grader knows his Major.
 Then he'll know some of the APs he'll be taking in 11th grade.
-Don't forget that if your student is taking AP World History in 10th grade, it's worth considering taking the World History Subject Test in June.
+Don't forget that if your child is taking AP World History in 10th grade, it's worth considering taking the World History Subject Test in June.

 Can you give some more detailed thoughts on the various SAT Subject Tests?

 Math: Any Tech student who wants to take a math SAT Subject Test should take Level 2, not Level 1.
 Level 2 is best taken after precalculus, but a student who was comfortable in trigonometry could take it as well.
 Colleges expect that students who have taken trig (or precalculus) will take Math Level 2.
 If your student doesn't think he'll do well on Level 2, then maybe take a non-Math SAT Subject Test instead.

 Chemistry: It's best to take Chemistry only if your student takes AP Chemistry in 11th grade.
 Regents Chemistry doesn't cover many of the topics on the Chemistry Subject Tests, so unless he's willing to do a lot of extra preparation outside of class, best not to take the Chemistry Subject Test after just Regents Chemistry.